gnolang/gno/docs/concepts/packages.md

 # Packages

-Packages encompass functionalities that are more closely aligned with the characteristics and capabilities of realms, as opposed to standard libraries.
+Packages aim to encompass functionalities that are more closely aligned with the characteristics and capabilities of realms, as opposed to standard libraries.
+As opposed to realms, they are stateless.

+Typically deployed under `../p/demo`, packages

-The full list of available packages can be found in [the demo package](https://github.com/gnolang/gno/tree/master/examples/gno.land/p/demo).
+The full list of pre-deployed available packages can be found under the [demo package](https://github.com/gnolang/gno/tree/master/examples/gno.land/p/demo).
 Below are some of the most commonly used packages.

 ## `avl`